MarconiLab/training-courses/gis/ictp/master-course/src/them-mapping-points-carto.md

-> [GIS fundamentals | Training Course](agenda.md) ▸ **Create & disseminate an animation of disease spread over time**
+> [GIS fundamentals | Training Course](agenda.md) ▸ **Basic thematic mapping of safecast data**

 ## Targeted skills
 By the end of this module, you will know:
-* create an animation of disease cases over time
+* how to create a simple thematic map of safecast data
+* how to use CARTO map layer wizard
-* disseminate your visualization to the web
+* how to disseminate your map online

 ## Data